 570

-Accion Opportunity Fund is one of the few community development financial institutions, or CDFIs, that offers financing across the country with an online application.
-It has some of the lowest starting rates out there, paired with flexible requirements — you only need to make $50,000 in annual revenue, and there's no stated credit score minimum.
+Accion Opportunity Fund (AOF) is one of the few community development financial institutions, or CDFIs, that offers financing across the country through an online application.
+It has some of the lowest starting rates out there, paired with flexible requirements — you only need to make $50,000 in annual revenue and there's no stated credit score minimum.

-And it offers coaching and mentoring programs to help your business grow successfully.
-But AOF is relatively new — it's the product of a merger between two nonprofit lenders — and may be working out some kinks.
-Both Accion and Opportunity Fund have gotten mixed reviews on the quality of customer service in the past.
+AOF also offers coaching and mentoring programs to help your business grow successfully.
+But AOF is relatively new — it's the product of a merger between two nonprofit lenders — and it may be working out some kinks.
+Plus, there are few customer reviews available online and those are mixed.

 Pros